By Claire Bacon, ACN, CNC

 - Immuplex: When you’re in need of long-term rebuilding and strengthening of the immune system, this one covers all the bases.
 Contains a little of everything – zinc, selenium, vitamins A, C, and E, iron, folic acid, plus some spleen and thymus extracts for good measure!
 Literally everything you might need to fight a virus!

-Other popular products right now for immune system health include:
+Other popular products include:

 You might already have a few helpful things at home!
 Many people take St. John’s Wort for its nervous system benefits; did you know it’s also useful against certain viruses?
 We have a multitude of choices, and we’re ready to help with the most targeted support for you.